备注

 cd user/apps/tests/syscall/gvisor

-Run whitelist tests on Linux (automatically downloads the test suite):
+Run whitelist tests in Linux (automatically downloads the test suite):

 make test

-If you need to run tests, first modify the configuration file:
+If you need to run tests, you can quickly modify configurations via scripts:

 Run tests within the DragonOS system: